manwar/python-guide/introduction-to-python.md

         return all(0 <= v <= 255
             for v in rgb)

-The syntax for `all()` can take the form below, it expects every condition to be true
+The syntax for `all()` can take the form below, it expects every condition to be true.

     all(
         condition(item)